I recently watched an amazing film from the Kendal Mountain Film Festival about Nepal trekking. But it wasn’t about western trekkers.

 Nepal is one of the poorest countries in the world and since the 2015 earthquake has been struggling to rebuild an already subsistence economy.
 Charities like Porters Progress and the Himalayan Trust UK, who had spent decades building schools and medical clinics to improve the lot of the Khumbu population, saw everything they had built flattened over night.

 I think a lot of people think Nepali porters are some sort of super human, able to carry enormous loads easily and happy to work for paltry wages.
-It is true that International Porter Protection Group’s list of guidelines for ethical trekking in Nepal.

 But the porters you see carrying heavy loads in the long Everest Base Camp luggage trains are often lowland poeple who have come here to work.
 They are just as susceptible to altitude sickness as you or I. They are often paid very poorly and often have to limit their intake of food to ensure they are able to take some of their wages home to support their families.